How Much Does Youth Hockey Cost in California?

 Hidden Costs in California

-California ice time runs $400-$600/hour — the highest in North America — and it's baked into every registration fee.
-When a California program charges $1,800 for House vs. $500 in Minnesota, the difference is almost entirely ice cost.
-Budget for $5.00+/gallon gas — tournament drives to San Jose, Anaheim, or LA add up fast, with local travel alone running $1,100+/season.
+California ice time runs $400-$600/hour (the highest in North America), and is built into every registration fee.
+When a California program charges $1,800 for House versus $500 in Minnesota, the difference is almost entirely ice cost.
+Budget for $5.00+/gallon gas; tournament drives to San Jose, Anaheim, or LA add up fast, with local travel alone running $1,100+/season.

 Get your personalized estimate at Hockey Budget.